magomimmo/modern-cljs/doc/tutorial-12.md

   (site app-routes))
 ```

-Whenever the web server is receving a POST request with the "/login"
+Whenever the web server is receiving a POST request with the "/login"
 URI, the `email` and `password` parameters are extracted from the body
 of the POST request and the `authenticate-user` function will be called
 by passing it those parameters.